simphony/simphony-lammps/doc/source/index.rst

 User Manual
 ===========

-INTERNAL and FILE-IO Interfaces <interface>

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

+   INTERNAL and FILE-IO interface to LAMMPS <interface>

 Indices and tables
 ==================